R3BRootGroup/sofia/README.md

 cd %BUILD_DIRECTORY_FOR_SOFIA%
 . ./config.sh
 cd ../sofia/macros/coulexsim/
-root -l run_sim.C
+root -l
+.L run_sim.C
+run_sim(100)
 ~~~
+where 100 is the number of events.

-This will create output file `sofiasim.root` with the simulation results and parameter file `sofiapar.root` with geometry and magnetic field parameters.
+This will create output file `sim.root` with the simulation results and parameter file `par.root` with geometry and magnetic field parameters.

 After the simulation run: